jeremiahsnapp/dev-lxc/README.md

 At this point all of the cluster's servers should be running.

-If you setup the workstation's networking correctly as described in the prerequisites you should be able to ping any server from your workstation using it's FQDN.
-You can also browse to any server that has a web interface.
+If you enabled dynamic forwarding (SOCKS v5) in your workstation's SSH config file and configured a web browser to use the SOCKS v5 proxy as described in the dev-lxc-platform README.md then you should be able to browse from your workstation to any dev-lxc server that has a web interface using its FQDN.

 Since the cluster has a Chef Server you can use the `chef-repo` subcommand to create a chef-repo directory in the host instance that contains a knife.rb and all of the keys for the users and org validator clients that are defined in dev-lxc.yml.
 This makes it very easy to use tools such as knife or berkshelf.